Information about Lovastatin

 How lovastatin works

-Lovastatin is a lipid-lowering medication (statins).
+Lovastatin is a lipid-lowering medication (statin).
 It works by blocking an enzyme (HMG-CoA-reductase) that is required in the body to make cholesterol.
 It thus lowers "bad" cholesterol (LDL), triglycerides and raises "good" cholesterol (HDL).

 Common side effects of lovastatin